 - Miscellaneous Puzzles which may include three or more categories

 For beginners who have just started preparing for the Government exams, they must know that these type of puzzles form a major part of the questions asked in the reasoning ability section and each of them is followed by 3 to 5 subpart questions.
 Hence, they can be scoring.

-In this article, we bring to you the tips to prepare for the puzzle-based questions asked in the reasoning section along with some sample questions to help you understand the concept even better.
+In this article, we bring you the tips to prepare for the puzzle-based questions asked in the reasoning section along with some examples to help you understand the concept even better.

 Tips to Solve the Reasoning Puzzle Questions